 Remember from our last blog that probation is an active jail sentence on pause for a certain period of time while you are ordered to do certain things and ordered not to do certain other things.
 If you don’t do what you’re supposed to do, or you do things you’re not supposed to do, then a violation report will be filed and you will be in violation of your probation.
 This applies whether you’re on supervised or unsupervised probation.
 The only difference is that on supervised probation, the probation officer files the violation(s) and sets a court date to hear it, and on unsupervised probation it’s either the clerk, the delayed payment office, or the community service office that generally file the violation reports.

-Not all violations are created equal.
+Not all North Carolina Probation Violations are created equal.
 There are a million ways to violate your probation, but only TWO kinds of violations authorize a judge to activate your paused jail sentence and send you to jail for that full amount of time.
 These are called revocable offenses and they are: (1) new criminal convictions; and (2) absconding.

 Revocable Offenses: New Criminal Convictions